roman-milk/roman-milk.github.io/cvsn.md

  I was so confused.

  "Beth, I'm not sure what you expect here.
 Do you think that just because she works with us she has to sleep with me?"
 I was getting a little ticked off.
-Report_Story #3